rachaelkalicun/evercooked_blog/source/blog/gumbo.html.md

 cuisine: Cajun, Creole
 instructions:
   - "Make the Roux: Put on your favorite music.
 In a heavy pot or Dutch oven, heat the oil over medium-low heat.
 Add the flour and stir continuously with a wooden spoon or whisk.
-Keep stirring for about 30 minutes.
+Keep stirring for 30-60 minutes.
 It will change from blonde to peanut-butter brown to dark-chocolate brown.
 Be careful not to burn it."
   - "Build the Gumbo: Add the onions, celery, and bell pepper to the roux.
 Stir well and let the vegetables soften for about 5 minutes.
 Add the garlic, chilies (if using), and spices.
 Cook for another minute until fragrant."
   - "Simmer the Gumbo: Pour in the stock and add the tomatoes and okra.
 Bring it to a gentle simmer and let it cook for 30 minutes to an hour.
 Stir occasionally so it doesn't stick to the bottom of the pan."
   - "Prepare the Protein: While the gumbo cooks, sauté the vegetarian meat if using until browned.
 If making the meat version, sauté the sausage."